AI-SEO & GEO

 Placement

-Place JSON-LD scripts in the head of the document or immediately after the opening body tag.
+Place JSON-LD scripts in the <head> of the document or immediately after the opening <body> tag.
 Scripts embedded deep in the page body — particularly below the fold or inside template footer blocks — are processed less reliably by AI crawlers that prioritise above-fold content.
+If you’re using a tag manager (Google Tag Manager or similar) to inject schema, verify it fires before the AI crawler timeout — late-injected schema can be missed entirely by retrieval-augmented systems like Perplexity that have hard timeout windows.

 Validation